 Praxilla Explained

-Praxilla (Greek, Ancient (to 1453);: Πράξιλλα), was a Greek lyric poet of the 5th century BC from Sicyon on the Gulf of Corinth.
-Five quotations and three paraphrases from her poems survive.
-The surviving fragments of her work come from both religious choral lyric and drinking songs (skolia); the three paraphrases are all versions of myths.
+Praxilla (grc|Πράξιλλα), was a Greek lyric poet of the 5th century BC from Sicyon on the Gulf of Corinth.
+Five quotations attributed to Praxilla and three paraphrases from her poems survive.
+The surviving fragments attributed to her come from both religious choral lyric and drinking songs (skolia); the three paraphrases are all versions of myths.
 Various social contexts have been suggested for Praxilla based on this range of surviving works.
-These include that her poetry was in fact composed by two different authors, that Praxilla was a hetaira (courtesan), that she was a professional musician, or that the drinking songs derive from a non-elite literary tradition rather than being authored by a single writer.
-Praxilla was apparently well-known in antiquity: she was sculpted in bronze by Lysippus and parodied by Aristophanes.
+These include that Praxilla was a hetaira (courtesan), or that she was a professional musician.
+Alternatively, the apparent implausibility of a respectable Greek woman writing drinking songs has been explained by suggesting that her poetry was in fact composed by two different authors, or that the drinking songs derive from a non-elite literary tradition rather than being authored by a single writer.

 Life